 The Club’s officers, consisting of the President, First Vice-President, Second Vice-President, Recording Secretary, Corresponding Secretary and Treasurer, shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.

-d.
-Recording Secretary: Shall keep a record of all meetings of the Club and of the Board and of all matters of which a record shall be ordered by the Club.
-The Recording Secretary shall be responsible for notifying the Board members of Board meetings.
-Further, the Recording Secretary shall perform other duties as particularly specified by these by-laws.
+- Recording Secretary: Shall keep a record of all meetings of the Club and of the Board and of all matters of which a record shall be ordered by the Club.
+Further, the Recording Secretary shall perform other duties as particularly specified by the Board.

 Section 3.
 Delegate to The American Kennel Club

-Delegate: Shall be appointed by the Board of Directors and shall serve an indefinite term.
-Notification of appointment to the Delegate position shall be in writing by U.S. Mail.
+Delegate: Shall be appointed by the Board of Directors and shall serve a term of two years.
+Notification of appointment to the Delegate position shall be in writing by U.S. Mail by the Corresponding Secretary to the Delegate.
 Shall be a regular member of the Club who is a member in good standing and who is a resident of the United States.
-Shall have qualifications that are not inconsistent with the Constitution and By-Laws of The American Kennel Club and the objectives of the Club.
-It shall be the duty of the Delegate to attend the Delegate meetings of The American Kennel Club and represent the Club in accordance with the instructions of the Club’s Board of Directors, to perform such other duties as are incident to the office of “Delegate” as prescribed by the Constitution and By-Laws of the American Kennel Club, to provide a written report to the Club Board of Directors through the Corresponding Secretary after each meeting of The American Kennel Club containing the results of said meeting and any item of interest upcoming that may require the Club’s Board of Director’s attention and/or input, and to provide an annual written report to the membership at the annual Club meeting of the year’s activities
+Shall have qualifications that are consistent with the Constitution and By-Laws of The American Kennel Club and the objectives of the Club.
+It shall be the duty of the Delegate to attend the Delegate meetings of The American Kennel Club and represent the Club in accordance with the instructions of the Club’s Board of Directors, to perform such other duties as are incident to the office of “Delegate” as prescribed by the Constitution and By-Laws of the American Kennel Club.
+Additionally, the Delegate is to provide a written report to the Club Board of Directors through the Corresponding Secretary after each meeting of The American Kennel Club containing the results of said meeting and any item of interest upcoming that may require the Club’s Board of Director’s attention and/or input, and to provide an annual written report to the membership at the annual Club meeting of the year’s activities

-Notification of removal from the Delegate position shall be in writing by U.S. Mail to the Delegate.
+Notification of removal from the Delegate position shall be in writing by USPS mail by the Corresponding Secretary to the Delegate.
 The retiring/terminated Delegate shall turn over to the Delegate’s successor all properties and records relating to that office within 30 days.

 Section 4.
 Vacancies